Constrained least squares simplicial-simplicial regression: Simulation studies

 The response now was linked to the predictor in a linear manner, as in Eq. (\ref{lt}) with some pre-determined values for $\bf B$ depending on $D_r$.
 Random vectors ${\bf x}_i$, for $i=1,\ldots,n$, were generated from $\text{Dir}\left(1,1,1\right)$, then transformed into $\pmb{\mu}_i={\bf x}_i{\bf B}$ and finally random vectors ${\bf y}_i$ were generated from $\text{Dir}\left(5\mu_1,\ldots,5\mu_{D_r}\right)$\footnote{For more information on the specific values of $\bf B$, the reader is referred to the Appendix.}.

 The estimated powers for both models are presented in Table \ref{type2}.
-For the small sample sized data, TFLR seems to produce higher estimated power levels than the SCLS, but as soon as the sample size increases their estimated power is equal.
+For the small sample sized data, TFLR seems to produce higher estimated power levels than the SCLS, but as soon as the sample size increases their estimated power is equal \footnote{We also repeated the same experiment when the rows of the $\bf B$ matrix were nearly equal to $1/D_r$ but the power levels remained the same, indicating that the tests are really sensitive to small departures from the null hypothesis.}.